Become a Lore Mapper

 You have the recording and a rough map, now combine them and submit:

-After a couple of hours, Otter.ai will finish a draft of your transcript.
+After a couple of hours, Otter.ai or Evernote will finish a draft of your transcript.
 There are ten steps to post-processing your transcript:

 3. narrativeinfrastructure@gmail.com